Kraigie/nostrum/docs/static/Consumers.md

 ## Consumers
 Nostrum uses GenStage for event dispatching.
-Two different types of consumers are provided by the library - `Nostrum.Consumer`, and `Nostrum.TaskedConsumer`.
-These provided processes abstract most of the "work" of defining consumers away from the user.
-With these consumers everything is handled including maintaing all of the internal caches.
+A consumer is provided by the library in the form of `Nostrum.Consumer`.
+This provided process abstracts most of the "work" of defining consumers away from the user.
+With this consumer everything is handled including maintaining all of the internal caches.

-That said, it is still possible to define your own consumers, bypassing maintaing state within the lib itself.
+That said, it is still possible to define your own consumers, bypassing maintaining state within the lib itself.

 ## Implementing Custom Consumers